Home Wellbeing of Women Logo

 BSSVD-NEW

-Wellbeing of Women-British Society for the Study of Vulval Disease Partnership Postdoctoral Research Fellowships provide a single candidate with up to £30,000 for research lasting up to three years.
+Wellbeing of Women-British Society for the Study of Vulval Disease Partnership Postdoctoral Research Fellowships provide single candidates with up to £30,000 for research lasting up to 36 months.

-The award will fund the successful candidate in a basic science, clinical or translational research project into the cause and management of vulval diseases, to improve evidence-based practice and ultimately lead to better outcomes for women with vulval conditions.
+Fellowships will be considered for a basic science, clinical or translational research project into the cause and management of vulval diseases, to improve evidence-based practice and ultimately lead to better outcomes for women with vulval conditions.

 Lichen sclerosus is a particular research priority area identified by the BSSVD, as informed by the James Lind Alliance Lichen Sclerosus Priority Setting Partnership (LSPSP).
 However, as vulval disease is a subspecialty area which is typically under-researched and under-funded, research proposals that address other aspects/conditions of vulval disease will be considered.